The Density Property for Vector Bundles: Introduction

 Let us illustrate a new example of Stein manifold with the density property that can be obtained from our results:

 \begin{example} Let $P$ be a polynomial on $\C$ without multiple zeroes.
 Then

 is called a {\em Danielewski surface}.
 Danielewski surfaces are known to be flexible affine varieties and to satisfy the density property (\cite{KalimanKutz2008.1}).
 One may easily verify that $b_2(X)=\deg(P)-1$ for a Danielewski surface (compare \cite{MR1669174}).
 The classification of homogeneous surfaces (see \cite{MR638369}) implies that no simply-connected complex surface with $b_2(X)>1$ is biholomorphic to a quotient $G/H$ of complex Lie groups.
-Furthermore, $b_2(X)>0$ implies that there exist non-trivial holomorphic line bundles.
-Fix such a non-trivial line bundle over a Danielewski surface and call the total space $Y$.
-By Theorem \ref{flextotspace} flexibility of the base manifold $X$ implies that the total space $Y$is also flexible.
+Furthermore, $b_2(X)>0$ implies that there exist non-trivial holomorphic line bundles. \footnote{$b_2(X)>0$ implies $H^2(X,\Z)\ne\{0\}$.
+On a Stein manifold $H^ 2(X,\Z)$ classifies holomorphic line bundles up to holomorphic equivalence.} Fix such a non-trivial line bundle over a Danielewski surface and call the total space $Y$.
+By Theorem \ref{flextotspace} flexibility of the base manifold $X$ implies that the total space $Y$ is also flexible.
 Thus $Y$ is a Stein manifold with density property by Corollary \ref{maincor}.
 To our knowledge, this is a new example of a manifold with density property that does not appear elsewhere in the literature. \end{example}

 Most of the paper is devoted to the proof of Theorem \ref{main}.
 Section \ref{flexibility} independently proves Theorem \ref{flextotspace}, while in the last section we discuss the existence of tame sets in the newly provided Stein manifolds with the density property; the definition of tame set and a panoramic of the context in which they arise will be provided there.